Nature journaling can help us view the natural world with new perspectives, learn about our surroundings, and see the extraordinary in the ordinary.

 - You can attend one session or come each month.

-- It is likely that the programs will take place outside the Museum in Tyrrell Park, but sometimes sessions are held inside (details in confirmation email).
+- It is likely that the programs will take place inside the Museum, but sometimes sessions are held outside (details in confirmation email).

 - Follow the latest guidelines for covid safety.
 Masks are required inside the Museum.